xiangru-he/retail-report-pipeline/README.md

 40%.
 The database has no way to know that Chinese New Year ran 15–23 February and cross-border freight stops for about two weeks either side.

-**The person running it isn't technical.** Anything that needs a SQL file edited each month gets abandoned by month three.
+**The person running it isn't technical.

 ---